melezhik/papers/raku-utils.md

 # Raku-utils project

-Sparrow is Raku based automation tool comes with the idea of Sparrow plugins - small reusable pieces of code, runs as command line utilities or Raku function.
+Sparrow is a Raku based automation tool comes with the idea of Sparrow plugins - small reusable pieces of code, runs as command line or Raku function.

 Raku: